KristinHuangg/Flower-Identifier/README.md

 Ever took a picture of a cute flower and wished to knew what it was?
 This web-app is for you!
 Simply upload the image, submit, then scroll down and click 'identify image' to see what the top 3 most likely flower species of that random flower you see in the wild.

+Submitted as part of Shopify's Backend Internship Application Project.

 ## Local Instance

 Clone the repo: